 Now that you’ve learned about some of our favorite PA Dutch foods, you might wonder where you can sample them.

-Pennsylvania Americana Region’s farmers markets provide ample opportunities to taste and purchase some or all of the foods listed (and then some).
-Plan a visit to Leesport Farmers Market in Leesport, Fairgrounds Square Farmers Market in Muhlenberg, and Renninger’s Farmer’s Market in Kutztown to experience our PA Dutch fare.
+Pennsylvania Americana Region’s farmers' markets provide ample opportunities to taste and purchase some or all of the foods listed (and then some).
+Plan a visit to Leesport Farmers Market in Leesport, West Reading Farmers Market in West Reading, and Renninger’s Farmer’s Market in Kutztown to experience our PA Dutch fare.

 Locals enjoy Deitsch Eck, in Lenhartsville for traditional PA Dutch cooking.
-The restaurant’s weekly specials always include wonderful PA Dutch favorites like pig’s stomach, pork and saurerkraut, or chicken & waffles.
+The restaurant’s weekly specials always include wonderful PA Dutch favorites like pig’s stomach, pork and sauerkraut, or chicken & waffles.

-While not as much fun, you can always shop our local grocery stores for PA Dutch specialties like birch beer, Lebanon bologna, chow-chow, shoofly pie, and scrapple
+While not as much fun, you can always shop at our local grocery stores for PA Dutch specialties like birch beer, Lebanon bologna, chow-chow, shoofly pie, and scrapple.